-C. MAINTENANCE IN LIEU OF TRANSPORTATION, KSA 72-978(a)(1)(C).
-This requirement refers to the costs incurred in providing room and board or non-medical care (or both) while maintaining an exceptional student at some place other than the child's residence for the purpose of providing special education.
+C. MAINTENANCE IN LIEU OF TRANSPORTATION, KSA 72-978(b)(3).
+(Claimed on Line 4).
+Costs incurred in providing room and board or non-medical care (or both) while maintaining an exceptional student at some place other than the child's residence for the purpose of providing special education.